 This study found that the most important component of creating a sustainable outdoor environment for a residential community is to provide not only the, but also the public with the necessary information and awareness.
 Designing and implementing a sustainable culture in a residential setting is not an easy task, but it is not impossible.
 Ultimately, it is intended that this article will give important information to practitioners, particularly landscape architects, on how to employ a sustainable landscape design strategy to create an environmentally-responsive habitation.
 It is anticipated that the implementation of a sustainable landscape design strategy into residential area construction would not only create a conducive and pleasant living environment, but will also contribute to an increase in the aesthetics and property value of the development.
-Aside from that, the implementation of sustainable landscape design ideas by utilizing waste has also contributed to the preservation of biodiversity and natural resources.
+Aside from that, the implementation of sustainable landscape design and increase in the preservation of biodiversity and natural resources.